grafana/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/create-data-source-managed-recording-rules.md

 ## Add labels

-1. Add custom labels selecting existing key-value pairs from the drop down, or add new labels by entering the new key or value.
+Optionally, you can add custom labels to the resulting metric by selecting existing key-value pairs from the drop down or entering the new key or value.

+## Query the new metric in dashboards or alert rules

-1. Click **Save rule** to save the rule or **Save rule and exit** to save the rule and go back to the Alerting page.
+Click **Save rule** or **Save rule and exit** to save the rule.

+Once saved, the new recording metric is available for use in dashboards and alert rules.